Particular/docs.particular.net/samples/serializers/transitioning-formats/sample.md

 To highlight compatibility between iterations of the endpoint, each phase sends a message to itself, the upper phase, and the lower phase.

-For example Phase3 sends to itself, as well as to Phase2 and Phase4.
+For example, Phase3 sends to itself as well as to Phase2 and Phase4.

 snippet: send-to-both

 ## Serialization format change

-This sample uses a hypothetical scenario where the JSON serialization format needs to change how dictionaries are serialized from using contents for the key and value to explicitly named key and value approach.
+This sample uses a hypothetical scenario where the JSON serialization format needs to change how dictionaries are serialized from using contents for the key and value to an explicitly named key and value approach.

 ### JSON using a standard approach